MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/pipeline-create-deployable-package.md

 ## Add the task to a pipeline

-To add the task to your YML or Classic pipeline build, search the task list for **Create Deployable Package**.
+To add the task to the build of your YML or Classic pipeline, search the task list for **Create Deployable Package**.
 The following table describes the options that are available for this task.

 | Input name | Mandatory | Description |
 | --- | --- | --- |